pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 In my experience, camera calibration can be daunting due to assumed knowledge in several areas (camera projection models, linear algebra, optimization) and how those areas intersect.
 We walked through a common camera projection model and then stepped through Zhang's method, introducing numerical methods as needed.

-I hope this post has demystified `cv2.calibrateCamera()` a little bit.
 Thanks for reading!